Skip to content

 Predictive Lead Scoring

-• Routing specialized leads (retirement planning, estate planning, business banking) to appropriate advisors
+• Route specialized leads — Direct retirement planning, estate planning, and business banking inquiries to appropriate advisors

-• Optimizing sales team capacity by focusing on highest-probability opportunities
+• Optimize capacity — Focus sales team time on highest-probability opportunities

 Multi-Touch Attribution